DL-DRL: A double-level deep reinforcement learning approach for large-scale task scheduling of multi-UAV: Methodology

 In the $l\text{-th}$ attention layer, the input ${{h}^{l-1}}=\left\{ h_{1}^{l-1},h_{2}^{l-1},\ldots ,h_{N}^{l-1} \right\}$ is the output of the last attention layer, where $N$ is the number of tasks.
-To engender the output of the $l\text{-th}$ attention layer ${{h}^{l}}$, the MHA sublayer processes ${{h}^{l\text{-1}}}$ via the multi-head self-attention mechanism first.
-For each head, the vectors of $query$, $key$, and $value$ are obtained by multiplying ${{h}^{l\text{-1}}}$ and the corresponding trainable parameters.
+To attain the output of the $l\text{-th}$ attention layer ${{h}^{l}}$, the MHA sublayer processes ${{h}^{l\text{-1}}}$ via the multi-head self-attention mechanism first.
+In specific, for each head, the vectors of $query$, $key$, and $value$ are derived by multiplying ${{h}^{l\text{-1}}}$ and the corresponding trainable parameters.
 Then, we calculate the attention value ${{Y}_{lm}}$ according to Eq.
-(11), where $m=\left\{ 1,2,\cdots ,M \right\}$ and $dim=\frac{128}{M}$.
-Here, the number of heads $M=8$.
-After the calculation of attention values, we concatenate the attention values of all heads and project it to a ${{d}_{h}}$-dimensional vector, and then obtain the node embeddings ${{\hat{h}}^{l}}$ through skip-connection and batch normalization operations.
-Afterward, ${{\hat{h}}^{l}}$ is fed to the FF sublayer which is constructed by two linear projections and a ReLu activation function.
-Skip-connection and batch normalization are also used for the output of the FF sublayer to generate the output of the $l\text{-th}$ attention layer.
-The process can be formulated as follows.
+(11), where $m=\left\{ 1,2,\cdots ,M \right\}$ with $M$=8 and $dim=\frac{128}{M}$.
+After the calculation of attention values, we concatenate the attention values of all heads and project it to a ${{d}_{h}}$-dimensional vector, and then yield the node embeddings ${{\hat{h}}^{l}}$ through the skip-connection and batch normalization operations.
+Afterwards, ${{\hat{h}}^{l}}$ is fed to the FF sublayer which is concretized by two linear projections and a ReLu activation function.
+Here, the skip-connection and batch normalization are also used for the output of the FF sublayer so as to derive the eventual output of the $l\text{-th}$ attention layer.
+In general, this process could be formulated as follows,

 \begin{small}